SathwikMallavarapu/Digital-Image-Processing---Homework2/README.md

 ## Tasks
 1. **Binary Mask and Filters**:
-   - Create a binary mask for the region of interest (ROI) and apply low-pass filters (Gaussian and Average) and high-pass filters (Laplacian and Prewitt) using MATLAB.
+   - Created a binary mask for the region of interest (ROI) and applied low-pass filters (Gaussian and Average) and high-pass filters (Laplacian and Prewitt) using MATLAB.

 2. **Dithering Algorithms**:
-   - Implement and compare the Floyd-Steinberg and Jarvis-Judice-Ninke dithering algorithms using Python.
+   - Implemented and compared the Floyd-Steinberg and Jarvis-Judice-Ninke dithering algorithms using Python.

 3. **Kuwahara Filter**:
-   - Explain the Kuwahara filter and apply it to an image to demonstrate its effect using Python.
+   - Explained the Kuwahara filter and applied it to an image to demonstrate its effect using Python.

 4. **Fourier Transform and Filtering**:
-   - Apply the Fourier Transform to an image and implement Butterworth and Gaussian filters in MATLAB or Python.
+   - Applied the Fourier Transform to an image and implemented Butterworth and Gaussian filters in MATLAB or Python.

 5. **Quantization**:
-   - Take an image and quantize it to 32 grayscale levels using only the `imresize` function in MATLAB, and write down the steps followed.
+   - Took an image and quantized it to 32 grayscale levels using only the `imresize` function in MATLAB, and provided the steps followed.

 ## Requirements
 - **MATLAB** and **Python 3.x**